tammo-v/astro-platform-starter/src/pages/index.md

 In the first generation of computing systems, memory was scarce, hardware was limited, and precision was expensive.
 Floating point offered a compact, lossy encoding scheme for approximating real numbers within a fixed number of bits.
 It was a compromise that proved scalable.

 That compromise became the foundation.
-Today, nearly all computation—across artificial intelligence, media processing, operating systems, networking, and beyond—still runs on scalar values, flattened streams, and bit-level encodings.
-Meaning is imposed from the outside.
-Structure is lost in execution.
+Today, nearly all computation—across artificial intelligence, media processing, operating systems, networking, and beyond—still runs on scalar values, flattened streams, and externally imposed structure.
+Meaning is layered on top and lost in execution.

 ---

 Symbolic Computing begins with a different assumption.

-Instead of representing data as disconnected values, it introduces symbolic matrix fields—a framework where computation occurs over structured relations.
+Instead of representing data as disconnected values, it introduces **symbolic matrix fields**, a framework where computation occurs over relational fields.
 Position and symbolic time are encoded directly into the representation.
-Scalar streams are replaced by symbolic structures.
-Traversal replaces sequential operation.
+Scalar streams are replaced by symbolic forms.
+Execution flows across internal structure, not through a linear stream.

 This enables a different class of system—one where execution is referential, intelligence is structured, and meaning is carried through form.